-The school offers a differentiated curriculum.
+The Academy offers a differentiated curriculum.
 When a pupil fails to make progress and shows signs of difficulty in some of the following areas: communication or interaction; cognition and learning; social, emotional and mental health, sensory and/or physical needs acquiring literacy and numeracy; presenting persistent social emotional & mental health difficulties; has sensory or physical problems; or, the Academy will place the pupil at SEN Support and support that is additional to and different from the differentiated curriculum will be provided through an Individual Education Plan (IEP) and Wave Provision Plan in a range of ways including:

 - Classroom organisation and management

 - In-class support by teacher/teaching assistant

 - Withdrawal for individual/small group work

-- Behaviour support programmes and play-based therapies
+- Behaviour modification programmes

 - Use of specialist equipment/resources

 - Alternative teaching strategies

-The resources allocated to pupils (see 7) who have special educational needs & disabilities will be deployed to implement these individual education plans (included in Individual Provision Maps) at SEN Support as outlined in the revised Code of Practice.
+The resources allocated to pupils (see 7) who have special educational needs & disabilities will be deployed to implement these individual education plans at SEN Support as outlined in the revised Code of Practice.
 Parents will be informed and pupils will be involved in decisions taken at this stage.
 (See also 8, 11 and 12)

-If a pupil does not make progress despite the school taking the action outlined, advice will be sought from the appropriate support services referred to in Section 8 with records amended accordingly.
+If a pupil does not make progress despite the Academy taking the action outlined, advice will be sought from the appropriate support services referred to in Section 8 with records amended accordingly.